aws-samples/serverless-patterns/apigw-execution-logs/README.md

 ## Testing

-1. Deploy the REST API and select the 'prod' deployment stage.
-2. Once you make requests to the API i.e. curl https://{api-id}.execute-api.{region}.amazonaws.com/prod/, you will receive a 'Hello from Lambda!' in response.
+1. Once you make requests to the API i.e. curl https://{api-id}.execute-api.{region}.amazonaws.com/prod/, you will receive a 'Hello from Lambda!' in response.
-3. Navigate to the CloudWatch console, in the left navigation pane, under Logs, choose Log Groups.
+2. Navigate to the CloudWatch console, in the left navigation pane, under Logs, choose Log Groups.
-4. The log group's name is in the following format: API-Gateway-Execution-Logs-apiId/stageName.
+3. The log group's name is in the following format: API-Gateway-Execution-Logs-apiId/stageName.
 You will see execution log streams generated.
+4. Access logs will be generated in a separate log group under the name you provided in parameters.

 ## Cleanup